How many people in Germany are affected by diabetes?

 - Insufficient intake, poor diet, high consumption

-- Increased excretion in urine (glucosuria)
+- Increased excretion in the urine (glucosuria)

 - Water-soluble coenzymes in carbohydrate, amino acid and fat metabolism (B1, B2, B3, B5, B6, folic acid)